 Bluefin tuna is one of the tastiest—and most threatened fish in the ocean.
 They are overfished everywhere they live, which is all the world's temperate oceans.
 The popularity of sushi has largely done in these gigantic, slow-maturing fish; one tuna can bring tens of thousands of dollars at the great fish markets of the world.

 Alternatives would be yellowfin and bigeye tuna, often sold under the Hawaiian name "ahi."
-Be sure to buy tuna caught by American fishermen, who are subject to strict environmental rules foreign fleets are not.
+Be sure to buy tuna caught by American fishermen, who are subject to strict environmental rules international fleets are not.

 02 of 06